aimeos/aimeos-docs/src/frontend/html/extend-components.md

 * view()
 : Returns the view object that will generate the HTML output

-* modifyBody()
-: Modifies the cached body content to replace content based on sessions or cookies

-* modifyHeader()
+* modify()
-: Modifies the cached header content to replace content based on sessions or cookies
+: Modifies the cached body or header content to replace content based on sessions or cookies

 * init()
 : Processes the input, e.g. check and store the given values